-The best Telegram resource for your eBooks
+The best Send to Kindle Telegram resource

 To use our bot, you simply need to install the Telegram app on your smartphone and then launch this bot: @ebook_to_kindle_bot (https://t.me/ebook_to_kindle_bot)